-The illustration in Figure 1.7 shows a Web page of a financial portal site constructed from smaller building blocks.
+The illustration in Figure 7 shows a web page of a financial portal site constructed from smaller building blocks.
 The portal logo and the navigation menu are user independent and thus appear on every portal page.
 The uncustomized stock quotes view is build upon dynamic content but not personalized.
 Therefore, it can be reused across different portal pages.

 In contrast, the customized news view is personalized by the user and is specifically generated for that particular user.
-However, several users could have the very same configuration; or different news items could appear on different Web pages as well.
+However, several users could have the very same configuration; or different news items could appear on different web pages as well.
 Thus, there is a reuse potential for the news view and news items.
-Furthermore the stock quotes view and the news view are themselves built from smaller building blocks, namely stock quotes or news items respectively.
+Furthermore the stock quotes view and the news view are themselves build from smaller building blocks, namely stock quotes or news items respectively.

-Using the FRAGMENTS concept the Web page is a compound FRAGMENT containing the portal logo FRAGMENT, the navigation menu FRAGMENT, the stock quotes FRAGMENT and the news FRAGMENT.
-The stock quotes and news FRAGMENTS are compound FRAGMENTS as well build from stock quote and news item FRAGMENTS.
+Using the FRAGMENTS concept the web page is a compound FRAGMENT containing the portal logo FRAGMENT, the navigation menu FRAGMENT, the stock quotes FRAGMENT and the news FRAGMENT.
+The stock quotes and news FRAGMENT are compound FRAGMENTS as well build from stock quote and news item FRAGMENTS.
 Like the GENERIC CONTENT FORMAT a FRAGMENTS architecture can be designed using the COMPOSITE pattern.

-Figure 1.8Generic Fragments Structure Using the Composite Pattern
+Figure 8.
+Generic Fragments Structure Using the COMPOSITE Pattern

-Using the COMPOSITE pattern arbitrary FRAGMENT trees can be assembled, as shown in Figure 1.8.
-In order to tell which FRAGMENTS make up which other FRAGMENT'S Fragment Definition

-Sets (FDS) are used.
-Fragment Definition Sets are FRAGMENTS themselves and build an object dependency graph necessary to invalidate FRAGMENTS and to detect which parts of a FRAGMENT have to be regenerated.
-The Fragment Definition Sets can themselves be modeled using the COMPOSITE pattern (see Figure 1.9).
+Using the COMPOSITE pattern arbitrary FRAGMENT trees can be assembled, as shown in Figure 8.
+In order to tell which FRAGMENTS make up which other FRAGMENT'S FRAGMENT Definition Sets (FDS) are used.
+FRAGMENT Definition Sets are FRAGMENTS themselves and build an object dependency graph necessary to invalidate FRAGMENTS and to detect which parts of a FRAGMENT have to be regenerated.
+The FRAGMENT Definition Sets can themselves be modeled using the COMPOSITE pattern (see Figure 9).

-Figure 1.9Generic Structure of a Fragment Definition Set
+Figure 9.
+Generic Structure of a FRAGMENT Definition Set

 FRAGMENTS are defined by FRAGMENT definitions.
-Combining the definition and the instance level of the information architecture leads to a dynamic object model system as described in [Riehle+2001].
+Combining the definition and the instance level of the information architecture leads to a dynamic object model system as described in [RTJ00].

-Besides using FRAGMENTS to structure Web pages, FRAGMENTS are also ideal candidates to model dependencies between different formats of the same content.
+Besides using FRAGMENTS to structure web pages, FRAGMENTS are also ideal candidates to model dependencies between different formats of the same content.

-Figure 1.10 Fragment Dependency Graph of the same Content
+Figure 10.
+FRAGMENT Dependency Graph of the same Content

-In Figure 1.10 we can see a typical FRAGMENTS dependency graph of the same content.
+In Figure 10 we can see a typical FRAGMENTS dependency graph of the same content.
 If any part of the FRAGMENTS dependency graph changes, its successor has to be revalidated and regenerated.
-The upper part in the dependency graph, the rendered FRAGMENT, is usually part of a Web page dependency graph triggering the revalidation of the affected parts of the Web page after its regeneration.
+The upper part in the dependency graph, the rendered FRAGMENT, is usually part of a web page dependency graph triggering the revalidation of the affected parts of the web page after its regeneration.
 To detect and to propagate fragment changes special algorithms can be used.
-For example, a Data Update Propagation (DUP) algorithm can be used to propagate changes along the FRAGMENT dependency graph by assuring consistent updates as described in [Challenger+2000].
+For example, a Data Update Propagation (DUP) algorithm can be used to propagate changes along the FRAGMENT dependency graph by assuring consistent updates as described in [CIW00].
 Another approach is to include special validator objects containing the logic necessary to determine if FRAGMENTS have become invalid and therefore have to be updated.
-The validators can either be configured using a rule based approach or be created programmatically [Kriha2001].
+The validators can either be configured using a rule based approach or be created programmatically [Kriha01].
 Moreover, caching can be integrated within the FRAGMENTS architecture as explained in CONTENT CACHE.

-The FRAGMENTS pattern offers a set of benefits: compared to the other content generation patterns, FRAGMENTS potentially offer the highest performance.
+The FRAGMENTS pattern offers a set of benefits: Compared to the other content generation patterns, FRAGMENTS potentially offer the highest performance.
 Fragments offer a good integration with a layered CONTENT CACHE.
 The other content generation patterns can be combined with the FRAGMENT approach.